Pupil Premium Statement 2017-18

 How Westmorland is spending Pupil Premium Allocation?
 April 2017 – March 2018

-- To improve the Speech and Language of pupils through the employment of a Speech and Language Therapist/Regional Makaton trainer (0.6)
+- To improve the Speech and Language of pupils through the employment of a Speech and Language Therapist/Regional Makaton trainer (0.6) to employ a SALT TA to deliver speech and language programmes.

 - To improve access to Occupational Therapy through the employment of an Occupational Therapist (½ a day every fortnight)